krishnaths/restfulapi/README.md

 # RESTFULAPI

 This project lists, reads, edits and deletes notes.
+It runs on flask framework.

 ## Installation